globocom/secDevLabs/owasp-top10-2021-apps/a6/golden-hat/README.md

     return None
 ```

 As we can see this piece of code is responsible for the vulnerability.
 Now that we know that the proxy proccess any request as chunked that contains the chunked keyword, we can craft an request that the proxy will understand as `Transfer-Encoding` chunked and the gunicorn backend will understand as `Content-Length`.
+This request can be sent on burp repeater (you must disable the option `update content-length`), telnet, netcat or any type of connection that allow to send texts over sockets.

 ```
 GET /w HTTP/1.1